alachins/raisd/README.md

 b) All ambiguous characters are replaced by N.

-c) At each position x (VCF line, POS: x), when the primary outgroup state is not informative (gap, N, or different than all ingroup states at position x), the secondary outgroup state is used for the REF field.
+c) At each position x (VCF line, POS: x), if the primary outgroup state is not informative (gap, N, or different than all ingroup states at position x), the secondary outgroup state is used for the REF field.
-   If the secondary outgroup state is not informative as well, the igroup dominant allele at position x is used for the REF field.
+   If the secondary outgroup state is not informative as well, the ingroup dominant allele at position x is used for the REF field.

 d) At each position x, the first ingroup state that differs from the REF state is used for the ALT field.
 If